Fatimaarshad10/web-designing-batch-1/README.md

-# Web Designing Batch 01 - Course README
+# Web Designing Batch 01

 ## Course Overview
 Welcome to the Web Designing Batch 01 course!
 This 3-month course will cover essential tools and technologies to kickstart your journey into web design and development.